In our family, and among our friends, there's a lot of grilling going on in the summer months.

 When I saw this recipe for Crosshatch Hot dogs on Food and Wine, I almost couldn't believe my eyes!
 A hot dog recipe with complex flavors and topped with a tangy, spicy slaw and served on a toasted croissant with Dijon butter?
 Oh my!
 This is not your father's hot dog!

 The original recipe calls for cabbage with red chili peppers tossed with in a tangy vinaigrette to be served with the hot dogs.

-The croissants are spread with a butter and Dijon mustard mixture and then grilled:
+The croissants are spread with a butter and Dijon mustard mixture and then also grilled:

-The sausages (in my case, Usingers all beef franks) are then thread onto skewers, crosshatch marks made around each hot dog, and then they are brushed with a soy, ketchup and minced garlic sauce...
+The sausages (in my case, Usingers All Beef Franks) were then thread onto skewers, with a knife crosshatch marks made around each hot dog, and then they are brushed with a mixture of soy, ketchup and minced garlic.

 ...and grilled.
-The grilled frank and slaw are then placed on the grilled croissant for one of the best hot dogs you will ever taste - I promise you!
+The grilled franks and slaw are then placed on the croissant for one of the best hot dogs you will ever taste - I promise!
 My husband declared this recipe "Fantastic"!
 You may want to treat your father to this flavorful recipe on Father's Day.

 1 tablespoon plus 1 teaspoon honey

 6 cups finely grilled and sliced green cabbage (I used Savoy)

 1 large Vidalia or other sweet onion, sliced into thick rounds